bright1993ff66/Social-Media-Data-Analysis/Recent Research About Social Media Data Analysis/README.md

 ### 1.6 Social Media User Profiling

-This task wants to describe each user and the user interaction using mathematical representations.
+This task wants to describe each user and the user interaction using mathematical representations(waiting to be updated...)

 ## 2. Some Datasets and Python Tools